+Reflection Questions

-Reflection Questions What I want to remember about the Treasures Lost video and discussion is What I want to remember about the freasones bost video and alseossion is How will this help me prevent future problems?
-16 x AT THIS MOMENT This s is a good time to check in with how you feel about making changes nt now.
+What I want to remember about the Treasures Lost video and discussion is...

+How will this help me prevent future problems?

+This is a good time to check in with how you feel about making changes right now.
 Which statement is closest to where you are at this moment?

-I am not ready to make low-risk choices.
-I am still thinking about making low-risk choices.
-I need something else to tip the balance.
-I am ready to start making low-risk choices.
-I need to put together a plan.
+- \\\\ I am not ready to make low-risk choices. - I am still thinking about making low-risk choices.
+I need something else to tip the balance. - I am ready to start making low-risk choices.
+I need to put together a plan. - I am already making low-risk choices.
+I need to keep momentum going.

-momentum going.